opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 ---

 :::info
+Add or update data about a project by making a pull request to the OSS Directory.
-Contributing data about open source projects is one of the simplest and most important ways to help the OSO community.
-When a new project is added to our directory, we automatically index relevant data about its history and ongoing activity, and we generate a project page on the OSO website.
-This makes it easy for people to discover the project and analyze its data.
+When a new project is added to OSS directory, we automatically index relevant data about its history and ongoing activity so it can be queried via our API, included in metrics dashboards, and analyzed by data scientists.
 :::

 ## Quick Steps